How to create custom checkboxes in HTML using CSS and jQuery

 </script>

-Tip: If JavaScript is disabled, normal checkboxes will appear instead of customized checkboxes.
+Tip: If JavaScript is disabled in the browser, normal checkboxes will appear instead of customized checkboxes.
 So it will not break your code in any way.

 Related FAQ